inductiva/inductiva/docs-sources/amr-wind/mpi-cluster.md

 nodes, getting results faster, and tackling larger and more detailed CFD problems than ever before.

-You can see [here](quick-start) an example on how to run your simulation on a single machine.
+You can find an example of how to run your simulation on a single machine [here](quick-start).

 ## Results